mitranim/mitranim.github.io/src/html/thoughts/cheating-for-performance-pjax.md

 Instead of a full page reload, fetch B by ajax, replace A, and update the URL using `history.pushState`.
 This technique has been termed _`pjax`_.

 Here's a super naive example to illustrate the point.
-This code is _wildly_ incomplete, so please don't copy it.

 ```javascript
 document.addEventListener('click', function(event) {